How do you design trust in an AI system that reviews high-stakes compliance documents and is sometimes wrong?

 Every expansion is labelled "WHAT THE AI FOUND" not "WHY THIS MATCHES."
 Honest about what the AI did.
 Whether the evidence is sufficient is a human judgment.

-She cannot confirm without writing why.
+Confirmation requires a written reason.
 That note is logged alongside the original AI flag, in sequence, with timestamps.
 The AI finding is never deleted.
 Both layers are visible to anyone who later needs to verify that this decision was made carefully.